tamsay/wisedrive_Backend/README.md

 - - git clone https://github.com/tamsay/wisedrive_Backend.git

-- Then type this command in your terminal
+- Then navigate to the newly created folder by typing in this command in your terminal
 - - cd wisedrive_Backend

+- First convert the csv files into JSON Format by running the following commands in your terminal:
+- - npx csvtojson ./vehicles_bmw.csv > vehicles.json
+- - npx csvtojson ./vehicle_types.csv > vehicleTypes.json

 - To install all the requisite dependencies run:
 - - npm install